TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

   the process to translate bbls like abstracts.
 And structured references.)

 On the other hand, sometimes authors use one-off abbreviations or complicated TeX code in their abstracts or bibliographies.
-In such cases, it is better to edit the abs/bbl.tex files than bother automatically translating something that will probably never come up again.
+In such cases, it is better to edit the abs/bbl.tex files to replace such custom macros than bother automatically translating something that will probably never come up again.

+If the abstract contains \cite or other citation commands, they will not be translated.
+Just replace them with the correct [N] reference.
+Ditto with citation cross-references in bibliographies.
+The references will be on the landing page along with the abstract, so readers will be able to follow them.

 To retry after code changes (still assuming no hand editing), again run: make cro-scratch